|Gist||Hyperfocuses on the best tidbits in books.||Provides summaries of books.|

 The people that condensed the book down to 15 minutes know exactly what the material’s about while you have the “yeah-yeah, I know this” version of the book.

-With that in mind, I got into the business of hyperfocusing on random book tidbits that deserved the spotlight.
+With that in mind, we got into the business of hyperfocusing on random book tidbits that deserved the spotlight.